Sonam82/Stack-Overflow/README.md

 # `npm install`

-If you are using "npm" as package manager than use the above command on he client side to install all dependencies
+If you are using "npm" as package manager than use the above command on the client side to install all dependencies

 # `yarn install`

-If you are using "yarn" as package manager than use the above command on he client side to install all dependencies
+If you are using "yarn" as package manager than use the above command on the client side to install all dependencies

 # `npm start`